guilhermepioner/petshop-angular/README.md

 - Counter of items present in the shopping cart for the navigation bar
 - The shopping cart groups the items correctly.
 Only one item is listed for each product, but it increases the quantity of that item.
+- A mocked payment page to give functionality to the "Finalizar Compra" (in english, Checkout) button

 ---